 We believe that property ownership is a fundamental human right and have acted for a range of clients impacted by compulsory acquisition, including registered homeowners, tenants, and businesses.
-Led by partner, Fraser Lamb, our compulsory acquisition lawyers in Adelaide have established a reputation for advising and advocating for clients on a range of such matters.
+For this reason, our compulsory acquisition lawyers in Adelaide, led by partner Fraser Lamb, have established a reputation for advising and advocating for clients on a range of such matters.

 What is compulsory acquisition?

-The Land Acquisition Act 1969 (SA) sets out the process for the acquisition of land in South Australia and the compensation to which owners or tenants are entitled to.
-The property acquisition process is managed by various Authorities, including local Council and the South Australian Government.
+The Land Acquisition Act 1969 (SA) sets out the process for the acquisition of land in South Australia and the compensation to which owners or tenants are entitled.
+In practice, various Authorities manage the property acquisition process, including local Councils and the South Australian Government.

 What happens if I receive an acquisition notice (Notice of Intention)?

-Privately owned land may be acquired by a government body such as a local council or department (i.e., the Department of Infrastructure and Transport) for the purposes of public projects such as roads, railways, schools, and hospitals.
-The government also has a right to place an easement or other license on privately-owned land.
+A government body, such as a local council or department (for example, the Department of Infrastructure and Transport), may acquire privately owned land for public projects such as roads, railways, schools, and hospitals.
+In addition, the government has the right to place an easement or other licence on privately owned land.

-If you have an interest in land that is to be acquired, you will receive a Notice of Intention to Acquire Land and be assigned an Acquisitions Case Manager.
-You may be entitled to compensation if your interest in the land to be compulsorily acquired will be adversely affected.
+If you have an interest in land that is to be acquired, you will receive a Notice of Intention to Acquire Land and an Acquisitions Case Manager will be assigned to you.
+You may be entitled to compensation if the compulsory acquisition will adversely affect your interest in the land.
 Your interest may be as an owner, residential tenant, or commercial tenant.

-At this point, we recommend retaining a lawyer to ensure that your legal interests are protected and that you obtain the maximum compensation possible, which is your fundamental right.
-Obtaining legal advice will help you understand your rights and the process involved and allow time to prepare a strategy to pursue your claim for financial compensation.
-Under the Act, your reasonable legal costs in compulsory acquisition matters will be reimbursed, meaning you can retain quality representation without worrying about excessive legal fees.
+At this point, we recommend retaining a lawyer to ensure that your legal interests remain protected and that you obtain the maximum compensation possible, which is your fundamental right.
+In addition, obtaining legal advice will help you understand your rights and the process involved while allowing time to prepare a strategy to pursue your claim for financial compensation.
+Importantly, under the Act your reasonable legal costs in compulsory acquisition matters will be reimbursed, meaning you can retain quality representation without worrying about excessive legal fees.

 You may also have certain objection rights under the Act.